The 50 Greatest Songs of 2018, Compiled by Martin Canine

 Album: Norman F--king Rockwell (upcoming 2019 album)

-Lana Del Rey never was a pop star.
-She always was an indie rock songwriter, a late flower power queen, a brilliant psychedelic artist, that just happened to somehow enter the territory of mainstream success.
-And with her 2018 single “Venice B---h”, an early preview of her forthcoming album, she fully departed from any form of crowd pleasers - not that she ever purposely made those.
-Clocking in at over 9 and a half minutes, the epic ballad is reminiscent of the greatest of works by the greatest of 60s music artists.
-If it was released next to songs by The Beatles or The Doors, we would now widely consider this to be one of the all time classic songs ever made.
-Atmospheric, trippy, and of a welcome old fashioned sense of experimentalism, the sheer hypnotic nature of the highly aesthetic piece makes you sink into the dreamy world of music Del Rey invites you to, making you completely forget your sense of time.
+Clocking in at over 9 and a half minutes, the epic ballad is reminiscent of the greatest works by the greatest of '60s music artists.
+If it was released alongside songs by The Beatles or The Doors, we would now widely consider this to be one of the all-time classic songs ever made.
+Atmospheric, trippy, and imbued with a welcome sense of old-fashioned experimentalism, the sheer hypnotic nature of the highly aesthetic piece makes you sink into the dreamy world of music Del Rey invites you to, making you completely forget your sense of time.

 Length: 4:31